Linda Zecher: Early leadership positions

 Following field experience as a geophysicist with Texas Instruments in Midland, Texas she joined Bank of America as the vice president of the Business Services division.
 During her tenure she moved the Services division from a mainframe HR and Payroll Service Bureau to PC based applications that were marketed to the bank's Service Bureau customers.

-While at BofA she became introduced to a very young software company focused on people management.
+While at BofA she became introduced to a young software company focused on people management.
 She saw enough value in the software that she joined the company, PeopleSoft, as its 9th employee.

 Following PeopleSoft, Zecher joined Oracle as senior vice president in 1977 with responsibility for building Oracle's Application business in Public Sector, Higher Education, Healthcare, Telecommunications, Financial Services and the Utilities markets.
 She tendered her resignation in March 2002 to become CEO of Evolve Corporation.

 Evolve Corporation, an enterprise professional services automation software company, was a publicly traded company controlled by Private Equity firms.
 The company had gone through difficult times following the dot com boom.
-During a one-year time frame, she stabilized the company, sold the assets and took the liabilities through a bankruptcy.
+During a one-year time frame, she stabilized the company, sold the assets and took the liabilities through a bankruptcy to help the Private Equity owners recover a portion of their investment.